 Let them know you are willing and able to help — but don’t overwhelm them.
 Let them come to you when they are ready.

 Be a Friend

 Instead of acting as a parent, try to see your role as a friend who is there to listen.
-Let the mother know that you are available to go for walks, coffee or get out of the house with her if she needs it.
-This way you can still offer support without overwhelming her with advice or concern that she may already be getting from her own parents.
+Let the mother know that you can go for walks, coffee, or get out of the house with her if she needs it.
+This way, you can still offer support without overwhelming her with advice or concern that she may already be getting from her own parents.

 Remember that there is no way to cure or fix the depression that your daughter-in-law is experiencing.
 Support the steps that she and her spouse are taking to seek help.
 By remaining positive about her progress and focusing on the fact that postpartum depression eventually heals, you can play an important role in her recovery.